"- Why should I change? My personality does not vary according to my residence."

 - Earthlings, do you hear me?

+A heavy silence followed the question just spoken.
 Utter fright.
 The two men were barely breathing.
-A heavy silence punctuated the question.
-Ryad tried to break from his suffocation but emitted no sound.
+Ryad tried to break from his suffocation but could not make a sound.
+Pale, Alym was in control enough to whisper:

 - He spoke in Esperanto.